codingthefuturewithai/python-trainer/README.md

 3. **Pydantic**: Used for data validation and settings management using Python type annotations.
 4. **OpenAI API**: Leveraged to generate personalized training plans and practice tasks.
 5. **python-dotenv**: Used for managing environment variables.
+6. **JSON**: Used for structured data exchange between the application and the OpenAI API.

 ## Core Components